Node Types

 Multiple left-hand side.
 Used inside a masgn and block argument destructuring.

-Children must all be assignment nodes.
+Children must all be assignment nodes or send nodes.
 Represents the left side of a multiple assignment (a, b in the example).

 a, b = 5, 6